Deterministic Snapshot-Bound Control

 Core Invention

-A deterministic, snapshot-bound control primitive in which execution produces a provisional computational state, and externally effective computing state is enabled only after a deterministic publication commit records a state transition with a publication wrapper and publication hash in append-only storage.
+A deterministic, snapshot-bound control primitive in which execution produces a provisional computational state, and externally effective computing state is enabled only after a deterministic commit-gated state transition records a state transition with a publication wrapper and publication hash in append-only storage.

 Commit-gated activation